 E.S.
-Wagner is the managing partner of this joint venture for the Ohio Department of Transportation.
-This project is another section of the extensive Fort to Port reconstruction of US Route 24 between, Toledo, Ohio and Fort Wayne, Indiana.
+Wagner is the concrete paving contractor and managing partner of this joint venture for the Ohio Department of Transportation.
+This highway road construction project is another section of the extensive Fort to Port reconstruction of US Route 24 between, Toledo, Ohio and Fort Wayne, Indiana.
 The project requires the construction of 10.5 miles of new highway with interchanges at US 424 and US 127.

-As the managing partner of the joint venture, E. S. Wagner is responsible for all aspects of construction on this project except for the proposed concrete paving.
+As the road construction contractor of the joint venture, E. S. Wagner is responsible for all aspects of construction on this project except for the proposed concrete paving.
 This complex project requires careful coordination between roadway construction processes, bridge and structure work, management of over thirty subcontractors, and complicated traffic control while keeping impact to the environment and the adjacent property owners at an absolute minimum.

 As part of the project, E.S.
 Wagner is constructing a total of seven bridges, six of which are large double structures on the proposed US 24.
 This structure work requires over 51,000 square feet of Mechanically Stabilized Earth Wall, almost 27,000 lineal feet of foundation piling and 7,400 cubic yards of quality control/quality assurance structural concrete.

 From the roadway prospective, this is a massive grading and drainage project requiring 2.5 million cubic yards of embankment and nearly one million cubic yards of excavation.
 E.S.
 Wagner will also install approximately 215,000 tons of aggregate base, nearly 36,000 lineal feet of storm drainage up to 102 inches in diameter, and just over 72 miles of underdrain.